A Tibetan cosmic-ray observatory has discovered high-energy particle accelerators within our galaxy.

 A large team of Chinese and Japanese scientists known as the Tibet ASγ Collaboration has now detected a few dozen very-high-energy (VHE) gamma rays from the Milky Way that aren’t associated with known sources.
-These gamma rays, collected between 2014 and 2017, are thought to be produced when cosmic rays slam into atomic nuclei in the interstellar medium.
-Theory says they carry about 10% of the original cosmic-ray energy.
+These gamma rays, collected between 2014 and 2017, are thought to be produced when cosmic rays slam into photons of the cosmic microwave background.
+Theory says the resulting gamma rays carry about 10% of the original cosmic-ray energy.
 The most energetic one detected by the Tibet ASγ team packs a punch of 0.957 PeV – an all-time record.

 Unlike cosmic rays, gamma ray photons do point back to their origin.
-So the fact that they’re concentrated toward the band of the Milky Way provides “strong evidence that cosmic rays are accelerated beyond PeV energies in our Galaxy and spread over the galactic disk,” the team wrote April 5th in Physical Review Letters (preprint available here).
+So the fact that they’re concentrated toward the band of the Milky Way provides “strong evidence that cosmic rays are accelerated beyond PeV energies in our Galaxy and spread over the galactic disk,” the team wrote April 5th in Physical Review Letters.